 Do you have a passion for being active outdoors, learning about yourself and how to work as a team?
 Do you enjoy acting for the environment and ensuring the safety and welfare of others?
-Our two-year degree is a fast-track version of the traditional three-year degree, meaning you will gain a full honours degree, but graduate a year earlier.
+Our two-year outdoor education degree is a fast-track version of the traditional three-year programme, meaning you will gain a full honours degree, but graduate a year earlier.
 It's a stepping stone to a variety of life-long and rewarding career options including teaching, outdoor education, and environmental consulting.
-Course Overview Outdoor Education is about the people, the place and the activity - and we will help you discover all three.
-Our degree is a way of life that fully immerses you in outdoor learning, both theory and practice.
-You will be supported to understand the theory behind outdoor learning philosophy, ethics, environment, challenge,s and adventure in lecture theatres and seminars, with regular first-hand experience outdoors.
-Your ideas and judgement will be valued and developed, and learning concepts will be put into practice during placements in environmental organisations, including Outdoor Education Centres and Schools.
-Our two-year degree is a fast-track version of the traditional three-year degree, meaning you will gain a full honours degree, but graduate a year earlier.
+Dive headfirst into this exciting journey of the great outdoors.
+Course Overview Outdoor education is about the people, the place and the activity - and we will help you discover all three.
+Our outdoor education course is a way of life that fully immerses you in outdoor learning, both theory and practice.
+You will be supported to understand the theory behind outdoor learning philosophy, ethics, environment, challenges and adventure in lecture theatres and seminars, with regular first-hand experience outdoors.
+Your ideas and judgement will be valued and developed, and learning concepts will be put into practice during placements in environmental organisations, including outdoor education centres and schools.
+We embrace innovative approaches to learning, teaching and assessment.
+Traditionally higher education programmes have come to a close in the spring term, when the sun comes out!
+The accelerated nature of the programme design allows you to make the most of these summer months whilst being supported by the academic staff.
 On this course you will...

-- Be based in the heart of the Lake District National Park, where you can experience Outdoor Education through every seasons.
+- Be based in the heart of the Lake District National Park, where you can experience outdoor education through every season.

-- Be provided with 2 outdoor work placement experiences to suit your area of interest and personal and professional requirements.
+- Be provided with two outdoor work placement experiences to suit your area of interest and personal and professional requirements.

 - Be prepared to continue directly onto a Postgraduate Certificate in Education (PGCE), completing both an undergraduate degree and a nationally recognised teacher training course in only three years.